ryan-robinson1/kubeLabelCtl/README.md

 * To add labels to your deployments, you can use ``kubectl label deployments -n myNamespace myDeployment myLabel=label1``

 ## Commands

+---
+### toggleOn
+ <font size="3">Toggles on the deployments that contain the specified labels or names by setting their scales to 1</font>

+### toggleOff
+ <font size="3">Toggles off the deployments that contain the specified labels or names by setting their scales to 0</font>

+### reset
+ <font size="3">Resets the deployments that contain the specified labels or names by setting their scales to 0 and then immediately back to 1</font>

 #### getName
  <font size="3">Retrieves the name of the deployments that contain the specified labels</font>